hadronized/blog/kakoune-2023.md

 the interfaces, scripting languages, DSLs etc. of the tool you want to extend.

-For instance, people might argue that extending Neovim is great because it only requires learning Lua, which is not specific to Neovim, but that it is not completely acurate.
-You have to learn “Neovim Lua”, which is basically its own beast.
+For instance, people might argue that extending Neovim is great because it only requires learning Lua, which is not specific to Neovim, but that it is not actually true nor acurate.
+You have to learn _“Neovim Lua”_, which is basically its own beast.
 It’s like the standard library, but for Neovim.
 It will provide you with APIs you can use — and only use — to add new features to Neovim.

 The same argument can be made to _any extensible_ editor.
 VS Code, Emacs, etc.